 Our Support Group

-The ABMI’s Monitoring Centre is located at the InnoTech Alberta offices in Vegreville where it coordinates of monitoring over 2,500 species in Alberta.
+The ABMI’s Monitoring Centre is located at the InnoTech Alberta offices in Vegreville where it coordinates the monitoring of a wide range of species in Alberta.
 This is done through seasonal field and aquatic species surveys: winter mammal tracking, spring bird surveys and summer field surveys across the province.
 Field crews also use the regional facilities of Alberta Sustainable Resource Development as bases for the data collection.

 The University of Alberta (UofA) provides capacity for the ABMI in a number of key functional areas and allows the ABMI to create key partnerships in the university environment, which improves our scientific analysis, projects and communication work.

-The University of Calgary (Foothills Facility for Remote Sensing and GIScience) has a long-standing research agreement with the ABMI that began in 2008.
+The University of Calgary (Foothills Facility for Remote Sensing & GIScience) has a long-standing research agreement with the ABMI (2008).
 They work collaboratively with the ABMI to identify research projects of mutual benefit that serve our strategic priorities.
-In 2014/15, these priorities include the use of remote sensing and geospatial technologies for vegetation recovery on human-disturbed sites, and for assessing rangeland conditions.
+In 2014/15, priorities included the use of remote sensing and geospatial technologies for vegetation recovery on human-disturbed sites, and for assessing rangeland conditions.

 The University of Calgary is Canada’s leading next-generation university – a living, growing and youthful institution that embraces change and opportunity with a can-do attitude.
-Located in the nation’s most enterprising city, the university has a clear strategic direction –Eyes High– to become one of Canada’s top five research universities by 2016, grounded in innovative learning and teaching and fully integrated with the community of Calgary.
+The university has a clear strategic direction –Eyes High– to become one of Canada’s top 5 research universities by 2016, grounded in innovative learning and teaching and fully integrated with the community of Calgary.